-2.4.1 Target mass and H/C ratio
+2.3.1 Target mass and H/C ratio

 The antineutrino targets are the free protons in the detector, so the event rate in the detector is proportional to the total mass of free protons.
-The systematic uncertainty in this quantity is controlled by precise knowledge of the relative total mass of the central volumes of the detector modules as well as filling the modules from a common batch of scintillator liquid so that the H/C ratio is the same to high precision.
+The systematic uncertainty in this quantity is minimized by precise measurement of the relative total mass of the central volumes of the detector modules, as well as by filling the modules from a common batch of scintillator liquid so that the H/C ratio is the same to high precision.